 When you think of Mexican cocktails, you likely envision classic lime margaritas.
-However, La Paloma, which is Spanish for dove, might even be more popular than the margarita in Mexico.
+However, the Paloma, which is Spanish for dove, might even be more popular than the margarita in Mexico.
 Made with tequila, grapefruit soda and lime juice, the Paloma boasts a sweet and zesty flavor with a smooth finish.
 Best of all—it’s a snap to make.

 How to Make a Paloma Cocktail

 - 1/2 cup grapefruit soda (Some of our favorites are IZZE, Fresca, Jarritos and San Pellegrino.)

 Gently moisten the rim of a highball glass with water or fresh lime juice.
 Pour a bit of the sea salt onto a flat, clean surface (such as a plate or cutting board).
 Dip the glass into the salt lip-side-down to evenly coat the rim in salt—just the same as you’d do for a margarita.

 Add a few ice cubes to the glass.
 In a cocktail shaker, combine a dash of salt, the tequila and lime juice.
 Pour the drink into the glass, then slowly top with the grapefruit soda.

 Garnish with a lime wedge and a light sprinkling of more salt, if desired.

 Of course, knowing how to make a Paloma doesn’t stop us from wanting to make a margarita, too.
 Here’s our simple recipe for margaritas on the rocks or blended.